Welcome to the Year 3 Blog!

 Drawings inspired by Vincent Van Gogh

 This week the children have been counting in different steps - 20, 25, 50.
-Some children have written their own math problems, can you answer these?
+Some children have written their own maths problems, can you answer these?

 A boy had 5 bags with 50 balls in each.
 How many balls altogether?